isc-projects/bind9/bin/dig/dig.rst

 .. option:: +[no]fail

-   This option indicates that ``named`` should try [or not try] the next server if a SERVFAIL is received.
+   This option indicates that :iscman:`named` should try [or not try] the next server if a SERVFAIL is received.
 The default is to not try the next server, which is the reverse of normal stub resolver behavior.